mohasaid/http-server-backend-challenge/README.md

 - There is no need to delete expired sessions.
 In case we should need it, we could use a java timer that could be executed every X seconds to delete them.

+- Server thread pool limited to current number of cpus.

+- User scores are in memory and never cleared, even only needs 15 top scores across all users.

 - Return codes are all grouped to:
     - 200 -> everything worked fine
     - 405 -> method not allowed